-The city of Nampa will begin its irrigation season by filling the pressurized system on April 2.
+The city of Nampa will begin its irrigation season by filling the pressurized system in April.
 Full pressure is not to be expected until mid-April.

-Nampa Meridian Irrigation District, Boise-Kuna District and Pioneer Irrigation District plan to release water into the canal systems on April 2, however, it could take up to two weeks before the water is available for pump operations.
+Nampa Meridian Irrigation District, Boise-Kuna District and Pioneer Irrigation District plan to release water into the canal systems in April, however, it could take up to two weeks before the water is available for pump operations.